Rural Homes

 Conclusion

-The findings underscore the need for urgent action from policymakers, local authorities, and sector stakeholders to address these challenges and ensure the sustainability of the private rented sector in rural Scotland.
-Failure to act could exacerbate the housing emergency and have far-reaching consequences for rural communities.
+Action from policymakers, councils, and sector stakeholders is needed to address these challenges and protect the PRS in rural Scotland.
+Without it, the housing emergency will deepen, with consequences felt across rural communities.

-You can find the full report “The challenges faced by rural landlords: The case of Argyll and Bute” on the UK Collaborative Centre for Housing Evidence website.
+The full report, “The challenges faced by rural landlords: The case of Argyll and Bute”, is available on the UK Collaborative Centre for Housing Evidence website.